mohammedhank91/manage_pdf/README.md

 2. Arrange and rotate images as needed
 3. Set margin and orientation options
 4. Click "Convert to PDF" to create your PDF file
-5. Use "Compress PDF" to reduce the file size (PyQt6 version only)
+5. Use "Compress PDF" to reduce the file size (Full version only)
+6. Use Merge and Split features for additional PDF management (Full version only)

 ## PDF Compression

-The compression feature (PyQt6 version only) reduces PDF file size by:
+The compression feature (Full version only) reduces PDF file size by:
 - Lowering image resolution to 150 DPI
 - Using JPEG compression for images
 - Slightly reducing image quality (90%)